Mathew-Estafanous/Uno-CLI/README.md

 # Uno-CLI
-Simple and fun Uno game that you can play on the command line.
+Simple &amp; fun Uni game that you can play on the command line.